-There are three parts to an inductive proof:
+There are three parts to an induction proof:

 In the next sections, you’ll see how the inductive method applies to the process of producing a persuasive business presentation.

-In The Tetrahedral Model of a Business, we identified the major components of a successful business:
+In The Tetrahedral Model, we identified the major components of a successful business: